goodplay/goodplay/docs/source/user/faq.rst

 ----------------------------------------

 Since Ansible cannot know when a shell command has changed something, the shell/command task always sets `changed` to `true`.
-This conflicts with goodplays assumption, that a task fails if it changed something.
+This conflicts with goodplay's assumption, that a task fails if it changed something.
 To circumvent this, you need to tell Ansible that the shell command did not change using `changed_when`, for example::

   - name: "check java version"
     shell: java -version 2>&1 | grep -q '1.8.0_122'
     changed_when: False
     tags: test